VueGWT/vue-gwt/docs/guide/getting-started.md

 Then when GWT starts, we need to bootstrap an instance of our `SimpleLinkComponent` and attach it in our `simpleLinkComponentContainer` div.

-To do this we simply call the `Vue.attach()`` static method and pass the selector of our container and the class of our Component.
+To do this we simply call the `Vue.attach()` static method and pass the selector of our container and the Component factory.
+This factory is generated for you by Vue GWT annotation processor.
+If your IDE can't find it, make sure [it is configured correctly](project-setup.md#configure-your-ide).

 ***RootGwtApp.java***